Korean Cooking with Gochujang

 - Fresh Cucumber Kimchi

 - Dak Galbi - Spicy Korean Chicken, Sweet Potato, and Rice Cake Stir-fry

 This class will be a combination of hands-on and demo.
 We'll also have small containers for students to take home some gochujang that we make in class.
-This class is not vegetarian friendly.
+This class is not vegetarian friendly and uses sesame oil.